ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 alternative, but UUID versions 1-5, which were originally defined by {{RFC4122}}, lack certain other desirable characteristics:

-1. Non-time-ordered UUID versions such as UUIDv4 (described in {{uuidv4}}), as well as UUIDv3 ({{uuidv3}}) and UUIDv5 ({{uuidv5}}), have poor database index locality.
+1. Non-time-ordered UUID versions such as UUIDv4 (described in {{uuidv4}}) have poor database index locality.
   This means that new values created in succession are not close to each other in the index and thus require inserts to be performed at random locations.
-  To further expand, for UUIDv4 this issue arises due to the value changing randomly for each UUID generation.
-  For UUIDv3 and UUIDv5, where the input "name" data changes frequently; the output data will produce highly varied outputs.
   The resulting negative performance effects on common structures used for this (B-tree and its variants) can be dramatic.